On the derived category of 1-motives: Introduction

+Let us recall the players of this story.
+Inspired by his theory of mixed Hodge structures, Deligne introduced $1$-motives in \cite{D} as an algebraic version of ``Hodge theory in level $\le 1$'': they were the first nontrivial examples of mixed motives (as opposed to Grothendieck's pure motives \cite{MA,demazure,kleiman,scholl,andre}).
+We shall denote the category of $1$-motives over a field $k$ by $\M(k)$ or $\M$.

-A different step towards mixed motives was taken by Voevodsky who defined in \cite{V} a \emph{triangulated category} of motives $\DM^{\eff}_{\gm}(k)$ {$\DM^{\eff}_{\gm}(k)$}.
+A different step towards mixed motives was taken much later by Voevodsky, who defined in \cite{V} a \emph{triangulated category} of motives $\DM^{\eff}_{\gm}(k)$ {$\DM^{\eff}_{\gm}$}.
 Taken with rational coefficients, this category is conjectured to have a ``motivic" $t$-structure whose heart should be the searched-for abelian category of mixed motives.

-Since $\M(k)$ is expected to be contained in such a heart, it is natural to try and relate Deligne's and Voevodsky's ideas.
-This is what Voevodsky did in \cite[p.
-218]{V} (see also \cite[Pretheorem 0.0.18]{V0}).
+Since $\M(k)$ is expected to be contained in such a heart, it is natural to try and relate it with $\DM^{\eff}_{\gm}(k)$.
+This can be done rationally.
 Denote by $\M(k)\otimes\Q$ the abelian category of 1-motives up to isogeny over $k$.
-When $k$ is perfect, Voevodsky said that there exists a \emph{fully faithful functor}
+When $k$ is perfect, Voevodsky asserts in \cite[p.
+218]{V} (see also \cite[Pretheorem 0.0.18]{V0}) that there exists a \emph{fully faithful functor}